rayanelahmadi/COS-ECE470-fa2024/Project5/README.md

 In this part, you will implement the **network** module of the Bitcoin client.
 The network module is in charge of communicating with other nodes/clients.
 It forms the peer-to-peer (p2p) network and uses a gossip protocol to exchange data, including blocks and transactions.
 (Transactions will not be covered in this part.)

+# GPT-4o was utilized to help in developing the solution

 ## Repository management and submission

 1. Similar to the previous assignments, use GitHub and download zip file.
 Rename it to your netids as `netid1_netid2_netid3.zip`.
 Upload the zip file on canvas.